JerryHuckins/JerryHuckins/README.md

 - 👋 Hi, I’m @JerryHuckins
 -    My personal project helps me make money trading securities (stocks).
 - 👀 I’m interested in Node, TypeScript, AWS Lambdas, Jest, React, Angular, GraphQL, and AWS (in no particular order).
-- 🌱 I’m currently learning Angular Micro Frontends.
+- 🌱 I’m currently learning React, Node and Docker Swarm.
 - 💞️ I’m looking to collaborate on whatever you would like help with.
 - 📫 How to reach me: through github